Resources (2016-2022)

 • 2021:

-On 14 April 2021, the European Commission presented the new EU Strategy to combat organised crime, which includes developing an Action Plan to tackle the illegal trade in cultural goods as organised crime.
+On 14 April 2021, the European Commission presented the new EU Strategy to combat organised crime by developing an Action Plan to tackle the illegal trade in cultural goods as organised crime.

 • 2020: